Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The -local category

 \begin{lem} The composite

 is a symmetric monoidal left adjoint.
 On Picard elements this composite sends $\Ss_2^{s,w}$ to $\Ss_2^{s,*,2w}[a^{-1}]$.
 The map $\tau$ is sent to $\ta^2$. \end{lem}

-\begin{proof} The norm functor $\mathrm{Nm}_\C^\R$ is symmetric monoidal, commutes with sifted colimits \cite[Proposition 4.5]{norms}.
-Since we've composed it with a symmetric monoidal left adjoint, in order to prove the first claim we only need to show the composite preserves binary sums.
-From \cite[Corollary 5.13]{norms} we have a formula,
+\begin{proof} The norm functor $\mathrm{Nm}_\C^\R$ is symmetric monoidal and commutes with sifted colimits \cite[Proposition 4.5]{norms}.
+Since we compose it with a symmetric monoidal left adjoint, in order to prove the first claim we need only show the composite preserves binary sums.
+From \cite[Corollary 5.13]{norms}, we have a formula

 where $i$ is the inclusion $\R \to \C$.
-Since the image of $i_*$ is modules over the cofiber of $a$, the middle term vanishes upon inverting $a$, as desired.
+Since the functor $i_*$ lands in modules over the cofiber of $a$, the middle term vanishes upon inverting $a$, as desired.
 The claim about Picard elements is just a restatement of what we already know about Picard elements from \Cref{rec:norms}.